wildjames/cal_phot/README.md

 ## 3. Compute the comparison star magnitudes

 Use the script `comparison_mags.py` to get the apparent magnitudes of all your comparison stars.
 This script will output the magnitudes in a conviniently copy-pasteable chunk for your configuration file.

+## 3.1.
+Calculate the extinction coefficients of the night

+The SDSS standard and the target frame are, by necessity, oberved at different locations in the sky.
+So, we need to correct for atmospheric extinction.
+The script, `calc_extinction`, helps with this.
+Save the output of this for the input file.
+This isn't always 100% necessary, as the observatories each have fairly consistent values that they publish, but ideally you should calculate them yourself anyway.
+They aren't carved in stone!
+This step isn't needed when using the SDSS lookup built in to cal_phot, since you get atmospheric corrections for free when you know the apparent, above atmosphere comparison magnitude already.

 ## 4. Construct the configuration file